welchbj/bscan/README.md

 ## Synopsis

 `bscan` is a command-line utility to perform active information gathering and service enumeration.
-At its core, `bscan` asynchronously spawns processes of well-known scanning utilities such as `nmap` and `unicornscan`, parses their results, and packages it for you as console output and a well-defined directory structure.
+At its core, `bscan` asynchronously spawns processes of well-known scanning utilities, repurposing scan results into highlighted console output and a well-defined directory structure.

 ## License